 Supetar has definitely got strikes of a charming town.
 There are nice quaint views to the port and its tasty sea-side restaurants, as well as the main cathedral (Sveti Petar).
 However, its overall appearance is of a transit town.
-The evening we dedicated to explore it was just enough.
+The evening we dedicated to exploring it was just enough.

-Yes, you’ve guessed it, it’s another old-fashioned but gorgeously attractive settlement in the island.
+Yes, you’ve guessed it, it’s another old-fashioned-but-gorgeously-attractive-settlement in the island.
 Sumartin is a quiet fishing village in the eastern end of the island.
 The majority of the daily buzz in town is due to the ferry routes coming from and going to Makarska.

 We headed to Sumartin to go back to the mainland and make our way to our day trip to Mostar the same day.
 Even though we got there one hour ahead of departure, the ferry was already packed with cars.
 It had capacity for 25 cars and we’re number #27 in the queue.

-Anyway, clearly this was a sign from the Universe for us to get to know Sumartin.
+Anyway, clearly, this was a sign from the Universe for us to get to know Sumartin.
 With half-a-day to spare, we rented bikes and go off to explore the surroundings.

 Numerous beautiful little bays and coves in the neighbourhood include Radovnja, Zvirje, Rasotica and Studena.